bigherve/project_rock_paper_scissors/README.md

 Understand:
 This game is going to be played completely from the console.
 Your game is going to play against the computer, so begin with a function called computerPlay that will randomly return either ‘Rock’, ‘Paper’ or ‘Scissors’.
 Write a function that plays a single round of Rock Paper Scissors.
 The function should take two parameters - the playerSelection and computerSelection - and then return a string that declares the winner of the round like so: "You Lose!
 Paper beats Rock"
 Make your function’s playerSelection parameter case-insensitive (so users can input rock, ROCK, RocK or any other variation).
+Finally make a function that will play 5 rounds and keeps score and reports a winner or loser at the end.

 PLAN:
 This game will be a browser console program.
 The user will enter rock, paper or scissors from a prompt.
 The desired output is for a winner between the user and the computer to be decided by a function that will output "You Lose!
 Paper beats Rock" or "You Win!
-Rock beats scissors"
+Rock beats scissors" make a function that will play 5 rounds.

 DIVIDE & CONQUER:
 The first subproblem we can solve is getting input from the user.